Yuande/CutandRun/README.md

 ```
 Use vim to add physical path (/data1/Yuande/DNA_cutandrun/data2/) to each fastq data.

-## build nextflow commandline
+## Build nextflow commandline
 Use vim to build nextflow commandline to perform cutandrun pipeline.
-Here is bash file  run_nextflow_DNA_cutandrun2.sh to run nf-cutandrun where the commandline is
+Here is bash file  "run_nextflow_DNA_cutandrun2.sh" to run nf-core/cutandrun where the commandline is
 ```
 #!/bin/bash
 cd /data1/Yuande/DNA_cutandrun/